jiena76/Memory/README.md

 As user plays each turn, saving previous inputs doesn't sound like a bad idea either.

 This was a very unique and fun yet creative project that I had an opportunity to build.
+In the future, I hope to seek for opportunities where I can thoroughly enjoy exploring my own potentials.

 Jieun Lee, 10/3/2019